Leadership frameworks

 Development

-A framework provides the blueprint for designing tailored programs, tools, and resources to develop specified leadership mindsets, capabilities, and behaviours.
-This targeted approach is more effective than generic training, resulting in more meaningful behaviour change.
+A framework underpins the design of customised leadership development solutions.
+This focused approach is more effective than generic training, leading to more meaningful behaviour change.

 Recognition